a-la/alamode/README.md

 ## Require Hook

-The purpose of the require hook is to be able to run transpile files automatically when they are imported.
+The purpose of the require hook is to be able to transpile files automatically when they are imported.

-To use this feature, `alamode` needs to be `required` in a separate file, after which `import` and `export` statements will become available.
+To use this feature, `alamode` needs to be `required` in a separate file, after which the `import` and `export` statements will become available.

 For example, take the following directory structure, with a main and library files: